woohoolabs/yin/README.md

 ##### Complete JSON API framework

 Woohoo Labs.
-Yin is a framework-agnostic library which supports the full JSON API specification: it provides various capabilities for content negotiation, error handling, pagination, fetch, creation, update, deletion of resources.
-Although Yin consists of many loosely coupled packages and classes which can also be used separately, but the framework is the most powerful when it is used in its entirety.
+Yin is a framework-agnostic library which supports the full JSON API specification: it provides various capabilities from content negotiation, through error handling to pagination, fetching, creation, updating and deletion of resources.
+Although Yin consists of many loosely coupled packages and classes which can also be used separately, framework is the most powerful when it is used in its entirety.

 ##### Efficiency

-We designed the transformation processes so that attributes and relationships are transformed only and if only they are requested.
+We designed the library so that attributes and relationships are transformed only and if only they are requested.
 This feature is extremely advantageous when there are a lot of resources to transform or a rarely required transformation is very expensive.

 ##### Supplementary middlewares